collectivecardgame/library/README.md

 Making this part of the site open source is part of how we want to expand that small Discord community to everyone.

+### But I can't code!

+That's OK.
+This project is designed to be easy to work on, even if you don't know how to code.

 ---

 ## What can we do here?